Research

 • Cullen S, Byrd N, Chapkovski P, and Thomason, N. Thinking Alone, and Together: Dissenting Pairs Corrected More Faulty Decisions Than Solitary Reasoners.
 Draft.

 Cognitive scientists have staked entire theories about careful, reflective reasoning on small, unrepresentative samples of people who may have paid little attention to the researchers’ materials or who used unexpected resources (like browser scripts, survey farms, or even bots).
-By prioritizing larger, more diverse, and attentive samples, we clarified previously mixed results about reflective thinking in ethics, health, religion, and more.
+By prioritizing larger, more diverse, and attentive samples, we are clarifying previously mixed results about reflective thinking in ethics, health, religion, and more.

 • Byrd N, Stich S, Sytsma J. Analytic Atheism & Analytic Apostasy Across Cultures.
 Religious Studies.
-Forthcoming.
+2025.
 DOI: 10.31234/osf.io/qrz9g

 • Byrd N. Great Minds do not Think Alike: Philosophers’ Views Predicted by Reflection, Education, Personality, and Other Demographic Differences.
 Review of Philosophy and Psychology.
 2023.
 DOI: 10.1007/s13164-022-00628-y